Intrinsically-Disordered/TBD/README.md

  ### Contributions:
  If you would to contribute to TBD, you can fork the repository, add your contribution and generate a pull request.
 The complete guide to make contributions can be found at this <a href="https://github.com/Intrinsically-Disordered/TBD/blob/main/CONTRIBUTIONS.md">link</a>

+ ## Acknowledgements

+This software has been created for CSE 583 under the guidence of Professor David Beck and Anant Mittal from the University of Washington.
+We thank them for their technical expertise and oversight in helping to make this project a reality.